HilliamT/Vapor-Authenticator/README.md

 The project repository will follow this structure when you are working with it.

+- `assets/` - Any visual assets needed for this `README.md` document
 - `build/` - Built files from performing `npm run build` or any command that uses it.
 - `node_modules/` - Folder to host your installed node modules for this repository.
 This is generated after `npm install`.
 - `src/` - Source files for this project.
 The majority of the code you should be making edits to should be inside here.